 Actions:

-Examine the required amount of freeboard (currently 1’) and determine if additional freeboard is warranted.
+The Town should examine the required amount of freeboard (currently 1’) and determine if additional freeboard is warranted.

-Establish mechanisms by which houses built in any flood zone prior to the implementation of Dewey’s first Flood Insurance Rate Map (FIRM), may be elevated to the effective minimum building elevation as a protective measure.
+The Town should establish mechanisms by which houses built in any flood zone prior to the implementation of Dewey’s first Flood Insurance Rate Map (FIRM), may be elevated to the effective minimum building elevation as a protective measure.

-Establish locally designated flood prone areas in anticipation of FEMA expanding its designated flood zones in the face of future sea level rise.
+The Town should establish locally designated flood prone areas in anticipation of FEMA expanding its designated flood zones in the face of future sea level rise.

 Overcrowding